Electrical Systems for Healthcare Facilities

 - Guidelines for Design and Construction of Residential Health, Care, and Support Facilities

 When your team follows these code provisions and your facility’s systems are carefully maintained, its electrical system will be reliable, even when utility power is occasionally lost.
 With these systems in place, physicians can confidently perform their work.
+Ultimately, patients reap the benefits of modern medical science without ever having to think about, or be aware of, what could have made things difficult.

-This table visually summarizes the NEC 517.29 – Essential Electrical Systems for healthcare facilities.
+This table summarizes the NEC 517.29 – Essential Electrical Systems for healthcare facilities.
 Some facilities only require normal power systems, shown in the green column on the far right.
 For example, any healthcare facility with Category 1 spaces needs a Type 1 EES consisting of all three branches (Life Safety, Critical, and Equipment).

 Please fill out the following information to receive a copy of our Essential Electrical System Branches table.